llilakoblock/secp256k1/doc/safegcd_implementation.md

-To deal with the branches in `divsteps_n_matrix` we will replace them with constant-time bitwise operations (and hope the C compiler isn't smart enough to turn them back into branches; see `ctime_tests.c` for automated tests that this isn't the case).
+To deal with the branches in `divsteps_n_matrix` we will replace them with constant-time bitwise operations (and hope the C compiler isn't smart enough to turn them back into branches; see `valgrind_ctime_test.c` for automated tests that this isn't the case).
 To do so, observe that a divstep can be written instead as (compare to the inner loop of `gcd` in section 1).

 ```python